Haik Hovsepian Mehr

 Haik Hovsepian Mehr (Հայկ Հովսեփյան Մեհր; January 6, 1945, Tehran – January 19, 1994) was an Iranian Armenian Protestant minister and bishop of the Jama'at-e Rabbani church (part of the Assemblies of God church movement).
 After the Islamic Revolution of 1979, he was one of the few Christian leaders to continue to evangelize.
 In 1994, he disappeared after protesting the Iranian government's treatment of converts to Christianity and is generally assumed to have been murdered by the state.
-The state, however, accuses the People's Mujahedin of Iran for his murder.

 Early life

 Hovsepian was born in 1945 in Tehran, Iran into an Armenian Apostolic middle-class family.
 He had three younger brothers: Edward, Roubik and George.
 When he was 15, he joined the Pentecostal Assemblies of God.
 In 1966, upon completion of his mandatory military service, Haik married Takoosh Ginagosian.
 In 1967, he pastored his first church in Majidieh, a suburb of the capital Tehran.
 Not long afterwards, he served in the military and was stationed in Gorgan, a city in Mazanderan, a northern province of Iran near the Caspian Sea, where he established a house church.

 In 1969 Hovsepian, his wife and their six-month-old child were driving from Tehran to Gorgan with an American missionary family, when their car struck an unlit tractor-trailer.
 The four children aboard were killed.
 The adult passengers survived, but Hovsepian and Takoosh suffered broken legs, from which they recovered.